 Air network development is influenced by technical changes for aircraft and commercial changes, which can be summarized in four stages:

 - Stage 1 (Initial development; connecting effect).
 During the 1930s basic linear services were established.
 Since the technical capabilities of aircraft were limited, especially in terms of range and capacity, intermediate stops had to be made even if many of these stops represented limited commercial opportunities.
 For instance, a flight across the Pacific required stops at Hawaii, Wake, Midway, Guam, and the Philippines islands.

 - Stage 2 (By-passing effect).
 During the 1940s and 1950s, the technical capabilities of aircrafts improved substantially, which enabled them to bypass several intermediate stops.
 Routes between major destinations still had a linear structure.

 - Stage 4 (Hubbing effect).
-Through the accumulated effect of hubbing, the 1980s and 1990s saw the creation of large hubs handling the great majority of air traffic, especially at the international level.
+Through the accumulated effect of hubbing, the 1980s and 1990s saw the creation of large hubs handling the majority of air traffic, especially at the international level.
 Hub and spoke networks have the advantage of offering a larger market coverage (number of airports) with a smaller number of services.
 A hub also enables to reconcile more effectively long-distance and regional air services.
-However, the selection of a hub was the outcome of commercial decisions made by air carriers.
+However, the selection of a hub is the outcome of commercial decisions made by air carriers.
 It does not necessarily reflect the existing urban hierarchy.
 For instance, although Atlanta and Dubai are important cities, their air traffic level is more an outcome of their hubbing function than of their rank in the global urban system.